Cross-platform C SDK logo

 font_installed_families ()

-Get a list with the names of all the typographic families installed in the operating system.
+Gets a list of the names of all font families installed on the operating system.

 ArrPt(String)*